GULibrarySandbox/data-vis-basics/content/2-msexcel.md

 5. Do the same for the other field values.{% endcapture %}
 {% include card.md header="Activity : Renaming fields" text=text %}

+Watch the steps in these activities in this video.

+{% include figure.html img="DataViz1.PNG" alt="Data to Viz - tools" caption="Data to Viz - tools" width="100%" %} {% include figure.html img="DataViz2.PNG" alt="Data to Viz - tools" width="100%" %}

 {% include button.md text="Watch the steps above on this video" link="https://vimeo.com/412189056/0d9031def0" color="info" %}